 If you’re interested in one of the more unconventional (and admittedly more dangerous) ways to get psychedelics, you could try to source them in the wild.
 Magic mushrooms grow in the wild—and picking them might not be as difficult as you think.

 While we don’t formally recommend this route, we do believe it’s important to list it as an option given that our ancestors—including shamans and indigenous tribes—have been doing this for centuries.

 It’s important to know, however, that going foraging for your own psilocybin mushrooms can be extremely dangerous.
 Exercise extreme caution when identifying them, mistaking them for another similar-looking mushroom could be dangerous, or even fatal.

-If you’re familiar with mushroom spores and live in an area where mushrooms are decriminalized (Denver, Colorado, Santa Cruz, California and Oakland, California), growing your own mushrooms may also be an option.
+If you’re familiar with mushroom spores and live in an area where mushrooms are decriminalized (Denver, Colorado, Santa Cruz, California, Oakland, California, and Ann Arbor, Michigan), growing your own mushrooms may also be an option.
 Spores can be legally purchased in many states and while you aren’t actually supposed to inoculate the spores, doing so in New Mexico is surprisingly legal, too.

 Talk to a Psychedelic Professional